chmouel/pipelines-as-code/docs/content/docs/install/bitbucket_server.md

     --from-literal webhook.secret="SECRET_AS_SET_IN_WEBHOOK_CONFIGURATION"
   ```

-* And finally create Repository CRD with the secret field referencing it.
+* **Last step: create a Repository CRD and tell it to use that secret.**  This is how Pipelines-as-Code knows where to find your Bitbucket Server details.

-  * Here is an example of a Repository CRD :
+  * Here’s an example of what your Repository CRD might look like:

 ```yaml
   ---